* Before starting, please check our Platform Guidelines.

 When a transitive verb has an implicit direct object that is evident from the context, there is no need to add it.
 It is common in a user interface discourse.

 Source text: Click the screen to see more

 ✓ और देखने के लिए स्क्रीन क्लिक करें

 Note: If there is a clear grammatical mistake in the source text, please provide a correct translation in the target language without repeating the error.

-This section helps in maintaining consistency over different styles of writing and is in accordance with the appointed by the Government of India for the purpose, and is approved by the Government.
+This section helps in maintaining consistency over different styles of writing and is in accordance with the Expert Committee appointed by the Government of India for the purpose, and is approved by the Government.

 3.1.
 Case Markers

 The case markers in Hindi should always be written as separate words, except in case of pronouns where they should be tagged on to the stems.

 ✓ उसने रावण को मारा।